The value of timing information in event-triggered control: Conclusions

 \section{Conclusions}

 We have studied event-triggered control strategies for stabilization and exponential observability of linear plants in the presence of unknown bounded delay in the communication channel between the sensor and the controller.
 Our study has been centered on quantifying the value of the timing information implicit in the triggering events.
 We have identified a necessary and a sufficient condition on the transmission rate required to guarantee stabilizability and observability of the system for a given event triggering strategy.
 Our results reveal a phase transition behavior as a function of the maximum delay in the communication channel, where for small delays, a positive transmission rate ensures the control objective is met, while for large delays, the necessary transmission rate is larger than that of classical data-rate theorems with periodic communication and no delay.
-Future research can address the consideration of disturbances to the plant dynamics, and the study of other event-triggering strategies.
+Future research will consider disturbances to the plant dynamics, additional errors in the communication channel not caused by quantization, extensions to the case when the communication delay is a function of thepacket size, replacing the Assumption $1$ with packet size constraints, and the study of other event-triggering strategies.